 Finally, cryptically, the word “Jerusalem” is sung four times – something we can hardly ignore, given that it’s where the song finds its title.
 But what could it mean?
 Well, perhaps the most notorious role of that name in literature is its recurring appearance in the works of the visionary poet William Blake.
 In the prologue to his epic 1804 prophecy Milton a Poem – a prologue best known for having later been co-opted by Hubert Parry to form the basis for the 1916 hymn “Jerusalem” – Blake retells the apocryphal story that Christ visited Britain as a young man.
 For the first two stanzas, Blake offers queries rather than declarations of truth, seemingly inviting his readers to find the answers within themselves: “And did those feet in ancient time, / Walk upon Englands mountains green:” … “And was Jerusalem builded here, / Among these dark Satanic Mills?”
 This rather memorable turn of phrase is commonly taken as a paean to an imagined earthly heaven, one established by Christ in the heart of the English countryside, but which has since fallen to the industrial revolution.
 Next Blake turns revolutionary, calling his countrymen to figurative arms: “I will not cease from Mental Fight / Nor shall my Sword sleep in my hand / Till we have built Jerusalem / In England’s green & pleasant Land.”

 As luck would have it, this fits perfectly with the Divine Comedy song.
 In much the same way, Hannon’s “Jerusalem” sharply juxtaposes a dreamlike, wistful longing for an idyllic pastoral fantasy world with an angry screed against the strictures of the society in which he has found himself.
 Notably, the identification of Jerusalem (sometimes termed the New Jerusalem) with heaven on Earth is particularly common in Anglican faith – the faith Hannon’s family shares.
 The singer who was born in Londonderry and Derry City – who grew up in Enniskillen and Inis Ceithleann, too – seems well-positioned for an oblique take on Blake’s British mythopoeia.
-Granted, Hannon has never shown any overt interest in Blake, but an unconscious influence on the literate young songwriter is entirely possible… and if it’s not true, it’s the kind of thing that should be, especially considering that Blake painted some damn fine illustrations for a little poem called The Divine Comedy.
+Granted, Hannon has never shown any overt interest in Blake, but an unconscious influence on the literate young songwriter is entirely possible.
+If it’s not true, it’s the kind of thing that should be, especially considering that Blake spent his final days illustrating Dante Alighieri’s little-known poem The Divine Comedy.
 Now, Hannon’s “Jerusalem” isn’t likely to threaten the position of Blake’s as Britain’s alternative national anthem, but it’s not without its charms – as in “Timewatch”, there’s an engagement with some truly cosmic subject-matter, but it’s undercut by an introspective, entirely human self-absorption that also has the benefit of sidestepping Blake’s nationalist leanings in favour of a healthier, more generalised love of the natural world – the same primordial sublimity whose loss Hannon lamented and longed to undo in Fanfare.
 (Yeah, this definitely beats “God Saves the Queen”.)
-In addition, the nebulous “them” that Hannon accuses of flattening his self-esteem and coercing him into regrettable conformist transformations – those dark Satanic millers – could easily refer to the forces of Urizen, the malevolent demiurge whose oppressive, obsessive fixation on creating and enforcing rules and laws, on the fixed vision of Newton’s sleep, makes him the closest thing to a villain in Blake’s body of work.
+In addition, the nebulous “them” that Hannon accuses of flattening his self-esteem and coercing him into regrettable conformist transformations – those dark Satanic millers – could easily refer to the forces of Urizen, the malevolent demiurge whose oppressive, obsessive fixation on creating and enforcing rules and laws, on the rigid vision of Newton’s sleep, makes him the closest thing to a villain in Blake’s body of work.

 Closing out the EP is “The Rise and Fall”, an extended, re-recorded version of the Fanfare song that goes by the same name.
 Indeed, at nearly seven minutes and twenty seconds, it’s one of the longest tracks of Hannon’s career.
 This is a dissected version of the song, disassembled and laid out, the new joints hard and jarring.
 It isn’t slower than the original, but its compartmentalised structure gives it a more contemplative feel, with instrumental sections added between verses, and an entirely new guitar solo.
 Perhaps the most striking addition is the quiet opening, where Hannon recites some of the lyrics in his most poetically detached voice, almost as if caught unawares, before we’re sent hurtling into a wall of guitar.
 During one instance of “Hold me till you break my will / And passion fills my heart”, the single syllable of “heart” is dragged out to form a lengthy bridge to the following verse.
 With no new lyrics, lots of looping percussion, and vocals that frequently find themselves buried under layers of echoey production or unexpected reverbs, you could be forgiven for thinking you were listening to some DJ’s electronic remix – but no, it’s a properly new take; an odd little experiment for an odd little EP.
 The original track has a false ending, but this version goes further – always unfolding, never progressing, it seems almost endless.

 On Fanfare, this song’s story of dangerous, toxic love and sacrilegious knowledge melded with the album’s themes of ecological collapse.
 Here, positioned as part of a trifecta with the nascent “Timewatch” and mysterious “Jerusalem”, its meaning seems less certain.
-However, in light of the album artwork, the lines “And you and I / Shall no longer / Look at life / Through the half-closed eye” seem to take on an entertainingly literal quality.
+However, in light of the EP’s artwork, the lines “And you and I / Shall no longer / Look at life / Through the half-closed eye” seem to take on a strangely literal quality.
 Divorced from its original environmentalist context, what was once a clear metaphor now becomes an unclear reality, and the logic of dreams takes hold.

 William Blake once wrote that “Jerusalem is Liberty”.
 If that’s the case, the Neil Hannon of Timewatch is only two years away from breaking free of the “chains” and “tethers” of his youthful influences and finding the voice that was always meant for him.
-And come to think of it… if wristwatches had existed in Blake’s time, one imagines Urizen would have kept a close eye on his.
+All that remains is to determine the identity of that lonely, watchful entity in the cover art, and just what it is that they’re observing.
+In the light of the record’s cultural references, a unifying possibility emerges: if wristwatches had existed in Blake’s mythic time, one imagines Urizen would have kept a close eye on his.